|

 Named place of destination - Any mode of transport.

-The seller must deliver the goods to the buyer, not cleared for import, and not unloaded at the named place of destination.
+The seller must deliver the goods to the buyer, not cleared for import, and not unloaded at the named

 DDP - Delivered Duty Paid